English: Rough chaff, Devil’s horsewhip

 How to prepare medicines:

-Ash made from whole plant with mix honey is helpful to relive cough.
+Ash made from whole plants with mixed honey is helpful to relieving cough.

-Leaf juice is applied on fresh wound and cut to cure easily.
+Leaf juice is applied on fresh wounds and cuts to cure easily.

 The ash made from the herb is used for removing warts and ulcers.

 Copy rights 2013-2023 Medicinal Plants India : All rights reserved.